Coming up this hour, a little later, Vernon Robinson, Republican candidate, North Carolina's 13th District, and the famed now Twilight Zone ad.

 You have a talent for drawing contrasts in a way that draws attention.

-A native of Brooklyn, New York, raised in Los Angeles, an Air Force Academy graduate, former university business professor, who began his political career in 1988 with an unsuccessful run for the State Senate.
+A native of Brooklyn, New York, raised in Los Angeles, an Air Force Academy graduate, former university business professor who began his political career in 1988 with an unsuccessful run for the state Senate.

-Well, in some ways the reaction has been very predictable, and in some ways it's surprised us.
+Well, in some ways, the reaction has been very predictable, and in some ways it's surprised us.

 Most conservatives tell us they've waited all their lives for a person to have the courage to say these things, and half the women want to marry you, and most of the men want to run you for president.

-Uh saying that that is the Democrats' uh or the liberals' dream for America, and you gore everybody's ox there.
+Well, people are a little frightened by your right-to-the-point way that you attack these various issues, saying that that is the Democrats' or the liberals' dream for America, and you gore everybody's ox there.

-Well, believe it or not, no matter how good that ad is, you have old cowardly curmus who tell you, well, you know, Vernon, I agree with you on all these issues, but you just can't say that.
+Well, believe it or not, no matter how good that ad is, you have old cowardly curmos who tell you, well, you know, Vernon, I agree with you on all these issues, but you just can't say that.

-And they'll call you every name in the book, and I tell them, look, they're doing that already.
+The media will crucify you, and they'll call you every name in the book, and I tell them, look, they're doing that already.

 What more can they do?